Hope Center assistance programs in Waukesha County.

 Hope Center operates a garden, which is cultivated from spring into the fall.
 It has served thousands of pounds of perishable food.
 If there is extra grown each year, then the harvest surplus is shared with the Food Pantry of Waukesha.
 The garden program also presents a great opportunity to both gain some basic work skills and volunteer.
 There are school, church, boy scout, and civic groups coming out to assist with the tending, planting and harvesting of the crops.

 The Hope Center Financial Assistance Program relies on donations from Hebron House of Hospitality, Interfaith Senior Programs, St. Vincent de Paul, the Greater Milwaukee Foundation, Waukesha Community Development Board, churches as well as various private foundations, and a multitude of individuals.
 The grants provided have helped thousands of people faced with financial crises avoid homelessness or disconnection of their power.
+The main uses of the money from the center are as follows.

 Hope Center has a program called Project Move.
 This is a facility to inventory and deliver donated merchandise, such as beds or cribs, to help those who are relocating from shelters or family residences.
 The goods can help them take the next step toward independence and self-reliance.